-I'm not going to fool you, the day can be long for the little ones in

-    the family, although both the Palace and the Gardens are suitable for

-    everyone, even if you go to Versailles with children.
+I'm not going to fool you, the day can be long for the youngest members of the family, although both the Palace and the Gardens are suitable for everyone, even if you go to Versailles with children.

-    If you allow me a recommendation, organize the visit well so that the

-    part of the Palace is not too long, as it can be more boring for

-    children, and enjoy more time in the Gardens, where they can run and
+If you allow me a recommendation, organize the visit well so that the Palace part is not too long, as it can be more boring for children, and enjoy more time in the Gardens, where they can run and play.

-    play.

 Tips for visiting the Palace of Versailles

 I'm sure you already have most of your visit planned, but I'd like to give you a few tips for visiting Versailles to make it even better:

 - It is best that you buy your tickets in advance and choose the "no queues" option, as long lines form both at the ticket office and at the entrance.